 There are two main options for completing a military divorce proceeding; a deposition, which does not require a court appearance, or a brief court appearance.
 Divorce deposition is a popular choice for our military clients because there is no court appearance and requires no travel.
 Minimal travel is especially important for military families since many of our military clients are stationed in various parts of the country, with many deployed in other countries.

 Regardless of which method the party decides, you will be represented justly and professionally.
 And do not worry if you have to make a court appearance, our team will do everything to make sure you are adequately prepared for the court appearance.
 Likewise, we will do everything in our power to deliver a great deposition.

 What is Decided Through a Military Divorce Process?

 A court is there to decide many issues presented through a case, whether it involves members of the military or not.
 The court’s final divorce decree will address custody of any minor children involved, child support payment, both the recipient and the amount, and spousal maintenance, also known as alimony.
 However, one area where the rules are different pertains to the unique military benefits and pensions to armed service members.
 These benefits depend on the duration of the marriage.

 Consult a Professional Military Divorce Attorney in Virginia

 If you are going through a military divorce, do not go through it alone.
 Seek the proper legal advice for help.
-Ephraim is here to get you what you deserve.
+Our law firm is here to get you what you deserve.
 Want to get started?
 Fill out our simple Divorce Intake Form so we can get an idea about your unique situation.
-If you would like to learn more about why Ephraim is the right legal representation for you, or would like to talk to one of our divorce legal experts, contact us today.
+If you would like to learn more about why our divorce law firm is the right legal representation for you, or would like to talk to one of our divorce legal experts, contact us today.